Australian five-dollar note: Statistics

 According to Reserve Bank statistics, at the end of June 2017 there were two hundred and eleven million five dollar banknotes in circulation, fourteen percent of the total banknotes in circulation; worth one thousand and fifty five million, or one percent of the total value for all denominations.

-Leek has the greatest value, issued for two years only; and the 1990 Fraser/Higgens being issued for less than a year.
+Coombs/Randall has the greatest value, issued for two years only; and the 1990 Fraser/Higgins being issued for less than a year.

 From 1967 to 1974, the title identifying the country was "Commonwealth of Australia" and there were 195,504,000 of these notes issued.
 The title identifying the country was then changed to "Australia" and from 1974 until the end of the issuance of paper currency for this denomination (in 1992), 978,068,318 of these notes were issued.

 Design

 On the 1995 design, Queen Elizabeth II, Queen of Australia at the time was on the obverse, along with eucalyptus (gum) leaves.
 There is a number 5 in the right hand corner of both sides.
 The word "Australia" is written to the bottom left of the Queen.
 Parliament House appears on the reverse.
 On the 2001 commemorative design, Sir Henry Parkes appears on the obverse and Catherine Helen Spence on the reverse.

 On 12 April 2016, the Reserve Bank of Australia announced a new design for the 5-dollar banknote would be introduced into circulation on 1 September 2016, the fourth polymer $5 banknote issued since 1992.
 It is the first of a new series of banknotes that will feature a different species of Australian wattle and a native bird.
 The 5-dollar banknote has the prickly Moses wattle (Acacia verticillata subsp. ovoidea) and the Eastern Spinebill (Acanthorhynchus tenuirostris).
 It also features an image of the Federation Pavilion.
 The reverse features Parliament House, showing the mosaic forecourt designed by Kumantje Jagamara, called Possum and Wallaby Dreaming, as well as a plan of Parliament House.

-The 2016 design was slightly updated in 2019, with new signatures for the Governor of the Reserve Bank and the Secretary to the Treasurer.
+The 2016 design was slightly updated in 2019, with new signatures for the Governor of the Reserve Bank and the Secretary to the Treasury.

 After the death of Elizabeth II, the Reserve Bank of Australia said that it was discussing with the government before it decides the replacement portrait on the 5-dollar banknote.

-On 2 February 2023, the Reserve Bank of Australia announced that King Charles III will not appear on the new five-dollar banknote, a design celebrating First Nations peoples to appear instead.
+On 2 February 2023, the Reserve Bank of Australia announced that King Charles III will not appear on the new five-dollar banknote; a design celebrating First Nations peoples will appear instead.
+The federal Parliament House will continue to be included.